josharsh/100LinesOfCode/judge_my_face/README.md

+# Judge my face

 Judge my face is a api based project.
 It ask for your name and generate a random picture/ image from your name.
 This random image always get changed when the name is different.
 For same name it always genereate the same image which increase the fun.